A CLARK Symposium

 Tina Rivers Ryan is Editor in Chief of Artforum magazine.
 Previously, she was Curator at the Buffalo AKG Art Museum, where she organized exhibitions including 2022's Peer to Peer (the first U.S. museum survey of artists engaged with blockchain technologies) and created one of the largest museum collections of tokenized art.
 Her writing on this topic has appeared in the magazines Artforum, Art Review, Burlington Contemporary, and Broadcast, as well as in the books Algorithmic Imaginary: Art on the Blockchain and in the Metaverse and Radical Friends: Decentralised Autonomous Organisations and the Arts.

-Yayoi Shionoiri is an art lawyer.
-Among other positions, she serves as U.S. Alliance Partner to City Lights Law, a Japanese law firm that represents creators; and as Board Director to Startbahn, an art x blockchain company.
+Yayoi Shionoiri is the VP of External Affairs and General Counsel at Powerhouse Arts, a Brooklyn fabrication facility for artists.
+She also serves as U.S. Alliance Partner to City Lights Law, a Japanese law firm that represents creators; and as Board Director to Startbahn, a Japanese blockchain company.
 In the past, Yayoi has served as General Counsel to Artsy, Associate General Counsel of the Guggenheim Museum, and Legal Advisor to Takashi Murakami.
 She has degrees from Harvard University, Cornell Law School, and Columbia University.
 Yayoi writes frequently on legal issues related to copyright, art NFTs, AI, and ethics.
-She serves as Board Director to the Asia Art Archive in America.

 Image: Rhea Myers, Is Art (Token, Democratic Palate), 2024.
 A token that can be nominated as art (or not) by its owner and that displays this state using colors from Democratic Palette (2016).
 Courtesy Myers Studio, Ltd.